Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 20 Agustus 2025 04.25.35 UTC
+- WIB: Rabu, 20 Agustus 2025 05.28.25 UTC
-- WITA: Rabu, 20 Agustus 2025 05.25.35 UTC
+- WITA: Rabu, 20 Agustus 2025 06.28.25 UTC
-- WIT: Rabu, 20 Agustus 2025 06.25.35 UTC
+- WIT: Rabu, 20 Agustus 2025 07.28.25 UTC

 Kutipan Inspiratif:
-"Knowledge is like underwear.
-It is useful to have it, but not necessary to show it off."
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: funny
+Kategori: nature